How participation works

 If those standards are not met, the programme does not continue.
 Patient safety comes first

-If calibration is successful, you move into a supported 12-month phase.
-Across the year you will typically see around 200+ lesions within supported clinics and routine practice
+Across the year you will typically see around 200+ lesions within supported clinics and routine practice.

 This phase includes: